Why Companies Will Sink or Swim with the New Generation of Workforce

 Joseph J McMullen

 I am a graduate of Villanova University (BS ChE ‘00 & MBA ‘04).
-After five years in Technical/Pre-Sales Support, five years in Product Management, and seven years in marketing, I started my current role as the Marketing Director for Strategic Partnerships & Sponsorships.
+After five years in Technical/Pre-Sales Support, five years in Product Management, and 9 years in various marketing roles, I started my current role as Senior Portfolio Marketing Manager, Value Chain Optimization.
 Feel free to connect with me on LinkedIn